STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 * `terraform apply` : applies the changes to the infrastructure.
 * `terraform destroy` : removes your stack from the infrastructure.

-## Creating GCP infra using Terraform
+## Creating GCP infrastructure with Terraform

 _([Video04 - Deployment with a Variables File](https://www.youtube.com/watch?v=dNkEgO-CExg&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=10))_